isi-hop/isiETL/README.md

 ![](./img_readme/isiETL-Schema_Global.png)

-//TODO
+✍️ Under Construction

 ### Create a job file

 Ideally, to create a job, you should use a template file dedicated to this activity and with the variable names correctly predefined.

 You can obtain this template file by running IsiETL with the `-jt` option or the long `--jobtemplate` option.
-This dumps a YAML-formatted template file named "integrator_template.yml" into your program's local folder.
+This dumps a YAML-formatted template file named `integrator_template.yml` into your program's local folder.

 _Below is what the template file contains_